reachtokish/reach2kishore.com/src/contents/blogs/css-variable/BLOG.md

 ## Conclusion

 CSS has evolved a lot now for the past few years.
 There are a lot of other features that have been introduced to CSS.
 Stay tuned, will cover all those features in my upcoming posts.
 Thanks for reading!!

+Let me know what your thought on this post by messaging me on [twitter](https://twitter.com/reachtokish) or [linkedin](https://www.linkedin.com/in/reachtokish/).